code-423n4/docs/roles/judges/how-to-judge-a-contest.md

 ## Here’s how the process works leading up to judging

 C4 kicks off the code competition and establishes a private repo to receive incoming issues.
 Typically, most findings come in on the last day of the audit.
-When the audit ends, a Lookout will presort the repo and then it will be handed to the sponsor.
-Sponsors will have the chance to review the findings, comment, and provide feedback on issues.
+When the audit ends, you will get access to both the validation repo and the findings repo.
+A group of [Validators](../certified-contributors/validators.md) will triage submissions from all wardens below a set accuracy threshold, and submissions they deem satisfactory will be added to the findings repo.

+Sponsors are invited to review the findings, comment, and provide feedback on issues within the findings repo.
 Sponsor input is non-binding, and do note that sponsors are heavily biased against having a report that includes very many vulnerabilities.
 Focus your work as a judge on protecting users and providing feedback to wardens.

+Judges may begin work anytime after the submission period ends.

 ## Before you get started